 Search Result: 4

 Are you a first-time job seeker and searching for a meaningful job under pandemic?
 PROcruit C offers 12 human-centric services and professions and 400 positions in the four areas of “Creativity, Technology, Business and Healthcare” to fresh graduates.
 Besides, eligible employers will receive salary subsidies from the Government’s Anti-epidemic for providing a one-year contract with a monthly salary of about $15,000 to employed graduates.
 PROcruit C is created and funded by The Hong Kong Jockey Club Charities Trust and opens up new positions by six industries convenors (including Good Lab, Hong Kong Council of Social Service, Hong Kong Science and Technology Parks, New Life Rehabilitation Association, Po Leung Kuk and Tung Wah Group of Hospitals) and employers for helping the first-time job seekers to develop their career and contribute to the community’s recovery and resilience.
 The main selection criteria for those positions are VASK (Values, Attitudes, Skills, and Knowledge).
 During the selection, employers will provide positions’ VASK to match them with graduates’ VASK.
 Graduates will also understand their values and interests to find a job suitable for them.
 In addition, PROcruit C’s partners will provide a two-week boot camp and continuous on-the-job learning to employed graduates so as to help them develop a professional career.
 Application Fresh graduates need to create a personal account through the programme website for job application.
-Besides, graduates need to fill in personal VASK (more information of VASK can be obtained from website CV360) in the account and have an online video interview, group interview, and meeting with employers.
+Besides, graduates need to fill in personal VASK in the account and have an online video interview, group interview, and meeting with employers.
 Application Period: 1st round: 14th December 2020 – 3rd January 2021 2nd round: 18th January – 28th February 2021 3rd round: 29th March– 28th May 2021 PROcruit C is open for applications.
-Interested fresh graduates can visit the official website or email to email@example.com for further information.
+Interested fresh graduates can visit the official website or email to firstname.lastname@example.org for further information.
 (The video is broadcasted in Cantonese)

 Before getting a job and living a work life, you can try one-month Workplace Attachment Training.
 One-month trainingTo provide trainees with an opportunity to gain valuable experience in a real working environment, develop a positive work attitude and good work habits, polish interpersonal skills and gain insightful knowledge about different industries through a one-month Workplace Attachment Training (WPA).
 It would also enable youngsters to discover their own potential and unearth employment opportunities.Attachment opportunities will be offered by the private, public and social service sectors.
 Each trainee will undergo WPA training in a host organisation for ONE month and there is no employment relationship between the host organisation and the trainee.
 The attachment hours should be between 7:00 a.m. and 11:00 p.m., 4 to 5 working days per week, 6 to 8 working hours per day (excluding meal break), and not less than 30 working hours per week.Upon completion of each WPA training with an attendance rate of 80% or above, trainees may receive a "WPA certificate" issued by the host organisations as a token of recognition and apply for an allowance from the Programme Office through the host organisations.
 The amount of such allowance is $5,800 for WPA training with effect from 1 January 2020.The Programme Office will take out insurance for participating trainees covering personal injuries and accidents, and third-party liabilities.The Programme Office encourages host organisations to offer an employment to trainees who have completed the WPA with satisfactory performance through YETP’s full time or part-time on-the-job training of 6 to 12 months. >>>Workplace Attachment Search For enquiries, please call 2112 9932(Press 2-1-3) or visit YETP website.